MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 manager: shellyha
 ---

-# Export data to Azure Synapse Analytics
+# Export data to Azure Synapse Analytics (Preview)

 Azure Synapse is an analytics service that accelerates time to insight across data warehouses and big data systems.
 You can ingest and use your Customer Insights data in [Azure Synapse](/azure/synapse-analytics/overview-what-is).